Olivia de Havilland

 In The Heiress (1949), de Havilland lit up the screen as a wealthy young woman torn between her love (Montgomery Clift) and her father (Ralph Richardson).
-This adaptation of a Henry James story led to de Havilland's second Best Actress Academy Award win.
-By the 1950s, de Havilland's film career had slowed down.
+This adaptation of a Henry James story led to de Havilland's second Best Actress Academy Award win, as well as a Golden Globe.
+But by the 1950s, de Havilland's film career had slowed down.

 Hush ...
 Hush, Sweet Charlotte (1965) proved to be one of de Havilland's more notable later roles.
 She shared the screen with fellow film legend Bette Davis in this acclaimed psychological thriller.
 In the 1970s, de Havilland appeared in the popular disaster film Airport '77 and the killer bee horror movie The Swarm (1978) among other roles.